Most textbooks just don’t cover all the unusual ways and methods we use to learn. So why not write these textbooks ourselves?

 I also showed them some examples created by 6th graders, shared by Dan Bowdoin, and they were immediately up for the challenge.
 Book Creator provided a platform to make my students the authors of books that featured non-traditional strategies that resonated with them this year.

 Since I introduced this idea at the end of a class period, students only had about 10 minutes to brainstorm.
-I asked them to download the free version of Book Creator, and come to class the next day ready to write.
+I asked them to download Book Creator, and come to class the next day ready to write.

 Some student groups immediately claimed topics, while other groups needed some help.
 I didn’t want to overly-structure the task, as this was students’ first experience using the Book Creator app, I wanted them to ‘own it’ and I hadn’t planned to ‘grade’ the books.